ricardouriegas/Nez-uriegas/Readme.md

 **"Nez: A design-driven skeleton model to build AI-based and analytic systems deployed on the computing continuum"**

+## ⚠️ Repository Status

+This repository is **under construction** and is being **constantly updated**.
+Expect frequent changes in features, scripts, and documentation.

 ---

 ## 📖 Overview